 I also love to use light wood tones with baskets and bread boards.
 They bring warmth, but in a light and bright way.
 I feel like they also add some of those garden vibes, which is perfect for spring!

 As with any season, you’ll recognize many of these pieces photographed for this blog post.
-Especially if you’ve been following along with Robyn’s French Nest for long, you know I love my investment pieces!
+Especially if you’ve been following along with Robyn’s French Nest for long, you know I love my vintage investment pieces!

 I use them year-round, in every room of the house, for many different purposes.
 In fact, I think that’s what makes a piece wonderful and worth the investment!

 Here are some additional favorites to use for easy neutral Easter decorations:

 - Egg gourds (my favorite faux egg accessories!)

 - Wooden bunny egg cups